dortania/OpenCore-Install-Guide/config.plist/skylake.md

 * **Note**: Headless framebuffers(where the dGPU is the display out) do not need `framebuffer-patch-enable`, `framebuffer-stolenmem` and `framebuffer-fbmem`

+* **Note**: On some gigabyte motherboard you have to set platform-id to "00003B19", other wise it will boot with a black screen.
+And if you are using VGA as output then you have to set this.

 And extra note for P530 users, your iGPU is not natively supported so you will need to add the following property:

 | Key | Type | Value |